rileyjshaw/rileyjshaw.github.io/project-scraper/README.md

 	scraped-projects-raw.json
 		Not quite the raw response, but pretty close.
-This file contains all the data that I may decide to use someday, but haven't yet.
+This file contains all the data that I may decide to use someday, but haven’t yet.
 Organized by `type` in a nested object.

     scraped-projects-formatted.json
 		Standardized into a smaller format that can be smashed together with